ros2/ros2_documentation/source/Installation/Testing.rst

 1. Make sure you have a working ROS 2 installation from deb packages (see :doc:`../Installation`).

-2. Install the ros2-testing-apt-source package This will automatically uninstall the ros2-apt-source package since only one repository may be enabled at a time.
+2. Install the ros2-testing-apt-source package.
+   This will automatically uninstall the ros2-apt-source package since only one repository may be enabled at a time.

    .. code-block:: console